 As ever, the Best Customer Experience category is chosen by the public and this year is no different.
 The public vote will open once entries close with the company receiving the most votes crowned as the winner of that category.
 On the night, judges will also recognise a Champion of Champions which was won at the 2020 awards by Emily Beeney of Morgan Stanley.

 The awards celebrate the hard work being conducted to combat cybercrime across industry and the public sector in Scotland.
-Individuals can vote or themselves/their organisation or nominate someone who they feel is deserving from now until Wednesday 25th November.
+Individuals can vote or themselves/their organisation or nominate someone who they feel is deserving from now until 29th of January 2021.
 Winners from the 2020 awards included Full Proxy, Young Scot and Strathclyde University to name a few.

 Jude McCorry, CEO of SBRC, which oversees the awards, said: “The cyber resilience shown by individuals and businesses over the last 12 months has been inspiring.
 Unfortunately, cyberattacks show no sign of slowing, but we know that Scotland is home to a united cyber defence community.